Moustafa-Eid/ResistorGuide_App/README.md

 * pubspec.yaml
 * pubsec.lock

-Then save and run and that is all you need to edit this code
+Then save and run and that is all you need to run this code